 Keep it secured, in a location protected from the elements, such as a porch or under a deck.
 If you have a garage, you can leave the garage door cracked open and place it inside.

 In cold weather fill the shelter with lots of clean straw or shredded paper (not blankets, which retain moisture and cause hypothermia).
 In warmer weather use a cardboard box.

 Tip #6: Consider using a humane cat trap.

 You can ask animal control or local cat rescues if they have a humane cat trap you can borrow.
 This can be a good option for extremely shy or skittish kitties.

 Make sure to do your research before you try out this method.
-There are some good tips in this article from the Community Cat Coalition, a non-profit based in Washington.

 If possible, consult with a local expert from animal control, a cat rescue, or a TNR (trap, neuter, release) program.
 Sometimes, they will even be willing to come help you with this process in person.